 The best way to build an audience is to write about what people want to read.
 But what do people want to read?
 They want to read content that will make a positive difference in their life.
 Everyone wants to become a better version of themselves.

-You need to create content that focuses on addressing a problem
+You need to create content that focuses on addressing a problem (so you can make money)

 A good way to drive targeted traffic to your blog is to address a problem.
 This means writing blogs posts that aim to solve a problem.